Carson-Stark/UBA-Prototype/README.md

 4. Use the multiplayer menu to enter your player name and select room size.
 5. Join or create a game room to start playing.

-## About the Current Version

-This project is a legacy prototype and no longer actively developed.
-The game has since been fully overhauled with:

-- **Photon Fusion** instead of PUN, supporting authoritative server architecture, built-in lag compensation, and client-side prediction.
-- **Unity’s NavMesh system** for 3D pathfinding and AI navigation.
-- A **new 3D art style and animation system**, optimized for mobile devices.
-- **Expanded movement and combat mechanics**, including dashing, grenades, weapon loadouts, and more.
-- Ongoing playtesting and polish for iOS release.

-This repository preserves the **original prototype** for educational and archival purposes.

 ## Detailed Geometric Functions and Algorithms (`Geometry.cs`)

 - **simplifyPolygon:** Uses Visvalingam’s algorithm to remove insignificant vertices from polygons based on triangle area significance, reducing complexity while preserving shape.